 Aïe – aïe – aïe… (meaning outch in French).
 Impossible to teach French without running into some delicate situations…

 BUT, saying “au plaisir” would be extremely frown upon in upper social classes.
-I don’t mean to sound like a snob, and whenever I write judgements like these some people comment that I’m wrong, that they use it all the time in their family.
+I don’t mean to sound like a snob, and whenever I write judgements like these some people comment that I’m wrong, that they use it all the time and so does their family…

 13 – Tch’ô !

-It was hip for a while to say “tcha-tchao” – a tad snobby if you ask me (again… my 2 cents)!
+It was hip for a while for adults to say “tcha-tchao” – a tad snobby if you ask me… (again… my 2 cents)!

 Yet, it has always been hip in French to say goodbye in a foreign language.
 Many French people would use “bye” or “bye-bye” to say goodbye.

+Saying “bye” is actually VERY common in France.
 I guess it’s the same everywhere, don’t you think?
-Don’t you drop an “au revoir” from time to time with your English speaking friends?
+Don’t you drop an “au revoir” from time to time with your English speaking friends to sound funny, fashionable, a bit witty maybe?

 14 – Goodbye in French – Gestures